 The fields of public administration and criminology and criminal justice are closely connected.
 The MPA is a generalist degree designed to prepare graduates for a variety of positions in administration and policy analysis.
 Criminology and criminal justice studies prepare graduates to work in a variety of agencies and organizations focused on a wide range of substantive policy areas.

-There are several advantages to the dual degree program keeps the core elements of each program and allows students to choose their electives from criminology and criminal justice courses and public administration courses.
-With this plan, students take the core of both programs and choose those electives that best suit their career and personal goals.
+- the dual degree program keeps the core elements of each program and allows students to choose their electives from criminology and criminal justice courses and public administration courses.
+Students choose electives that best suit their career and personal goals

 Students pursuing the joint degree program must apply separately and be admitted to each of the programs.
 It is possible for students currently admitted to one program to apply after admission to the other.
-Students interested in the joint degree program may declare a concentration.
+Students interested in the joint degree program may also declare a concentration.

 The MPA and MCJ Program Directors serve as advisors for this program.
-Interested applicants should consult one of the Program Directors before applying.
+Interested applicants should consult one of the Program Directors before applying: